8 Ways to Label your Quilts – and why you should!

 You can see the quilt this label is on here – it’s my Triangle Madness Quilt.

-Quilt Label Ideas Video (with more photos of some of the methods)
+Quilt Label Ideas Video

 Saying & Inscription Ideas for Quilt Labels

-Basic Quilt Label Ideas
+Personalized Quilt Label Ideas

 There are a bunch of great ideas when it comes to what you can put on your quilt’s label.
-Here are some fantastic label options depending on the circumstance.
+Here are some fantastic label options, depending on the circumstance.

 • Made by [your/maker name].
 [Year].